You Can Help Animals

 - Create a bulletin board display at school with information about various animal protection issues and what kids can do to help.

-- Ask natural food companies to donate vegan food and give away free samples on campus.
+- Ask natural d companies to donate vegan d and give away free samples on campus.
 Also give away free samples of products that are not tested on animals.

 - Organize an animal protection (or environmental awareness) day or week at your school.